 The story dates back to December 2016, when the 114th US Congress enacted the 21st Century Cures Act.
 According to the Section 12006 of the Act, it is mandatory for states to implement Electronic Visit Verification (EVV) for Personal Care Services and Home Health Care Services by January 1, 2019, and January 1, 2023, respectively.
-This is going to prove revolutionary because it will change the way home health agencies provide services.
+This is going to prove revolutionary because it will change the way home care agencies provide services.
 The act aims to curb fraud and improve care quality with the implementation of EVV systems.
 As of now, Texas and Illinois mandated the use of Electronic Visit Verification (EVV).
 Home care providers across the country are investing time and money into Electronic Visit Verification systems, to meet a federal mandate that takes effect on January 1, 2019.

 What is Electronic Visit Verification?